The Reed Procedure® Frequently Asked Questions

 I live out of town.
 How much travel and what is involved in getting a stimulator?

-- Trip 1.
-This is for placement of the Trial Stimulator and it requires you to stay in a Dallas hotel for 2 nights.
-After these first 2 days, you may return to your hometown for the duration of the 7-day trial.
-(Any nurse or physician in your hometown can easily remove the trial stimulator in the office.)
+- Trip 1: This trip is for placement of the Trial Stimulator, and it requires you to stay in a hotel for 2 nights.
+You may have the trial procedure performed at any of our locations.
+After these first 2 days, you may return to your hometown for the remainder of the trial.
+Any nurse or physician in your hometown can easily remove the trial stimulator in their office.

 - Trip 2.
-This is for the placement of the Permanent Stimulator, and it requires you to stay in a Dallas hotel for 3 nights.
+This is for the placement of the Permanent Stimulator, and it requires you to stay in a Dallas, TX hotel for 3 nights.
+The permanent procedure must be performed in Dallas, TX.
 After placement of the permanent unit, there is generally no need for any planned further trips to Dallas, as your local physician can handle everything from there.
-Basically, once the unit is implanted and has healed, then typically there is actually no reason to see a physician.
+Once the unit is implanted and has healed, there is typically no reason to see a physician.
 That is one of the many beauties of an implanted stimulator – you simply do not need to go back and forth to the doctor’s office.
 Now, we are available 24/7 should you have any questions or issues, but barring something very unusual and unexpected, there will be simply no reason to return.